Features

 -

-Display rich output (See also display and maven magic).
+Display rich output.
 E.g. here is a chart produced by DFLib and ECharts:

 -